I Tried The Perfect Lip Shade Hack Using Brow Pencil & It Actually Works

 @jacquelinekilikita How to find your perfect lip shade using brow pencil, blush and gloss?!
 I tried it. #makeuphacks #beautyinatik #beautyhack #makeup #browpencil #blush #gloss ♬ original sound - Kenzie B 🐝

 I have to agree.
 While I wouldn't call it the ultimate nude shade, the hack enhances lips beautifully.
 Would I try it again?
 For sure.
 I'm a big fan of multipurpose beauty products and it's great to know that my brow pencil and blush both work on my lips.
 But if you're after staying power (or you're just not keen on using your brow product) it has to be lip liner.
-VIEVE Modern Lip Definer, £15, is available in a wealth of nude shades to suit all skin tones, as is NYX Professional Makeup Lip Liner Pencil, £3.50.
-Last but not least, try MAC Lip Pencil, £17, in Instagram-worthy shades like Spice, Chestnut and Nightmoth.
+NYX Professional Makeup Lip Liner Pencil, $8.96 is available in a wealth of nude shades to suit all skin tones or, try MAC Lip Pencil, $30, in Instagram-worthy shades like Spice, Chestnut and Nightmoth.